conda-forge/pyqt-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `pyqt, pyqt_impl` can be installed with:
+Once the `conda-forge` channel has been enabled, `pyqt, pyqt-impl, pyqt-sip` can be installed with:

 ```
-conda install pyqt pyqt_impl
+conda install pyqt pyqt-impl pyqt-sip
 ```

 It is possible to list all of the versions of `pyqt` available on your platform with: